ToneChaser/ChaseLeBlancPortfolio/coffeeSQLproject.md

 <img width="480" alt="image" src="https://github.com/ToneChaser/ChaseLeBlancPortfolio/assets/145052217/7273ca51-a6b2-4f19-b0e6-4d1b2205333e">

 ### How do sales vary by product type or product line?
 This query is a simplified version of the previous question.
-According to these queries beans have more sales than leaves, and
+According to these queries beans have more sales than leaves.
 ```SQL
 SELECT
 	SUM(sales) AS product_total_sales,